 - Wimbledon archives.
 South African General Mission (SAGM) had a trove of documents stored in the UK at Wimbledon, England where at that time, the SAGM had their international headquarters.
 I spent many days visiting in January 1976.
 The Mission’s early records were carefully maintained and I was treated very graciously by the staff.
 The early correspondence files between the original international headquarters in Cape Town and the Headquarters for the British Isles had been indexed up to the mid-1930s.
 (This was probably done prior to World War II.)
 In addition to correspondence, many files contained other enclosures.
 See exceptionally useful items in the extracts below.
 Some letters not retained in the files appeared to have been printed in the South African Pioneer.
 After the mid-1930s, the files had far less detailed information.
 Wimbledon had the only complete set of On Trek and one of the few complete sets of the South African Pioneer available anywhere.
 In addition, they had several unpublished manuscripts, and a small collection of rare books.

-Very important note about SAGM / AEF.
-Since 1976, its structure of has undergone HUGE changes.
+- Very important note about SAGM / AEF.
+Since 1976, its structure has undergone HUGE changes.
 Internationally, SAGM merged with SIM, a larger, similarly conservative mission society.
 I have no idea where the above materials from Wimbledon are at present.
 I can only trust that they have not been destroyed but sent to some archival repository within the UK.
 If anyone has any information, please let me know and I will post it on this website.

-DOCUMENTS LOCATED AT MUTANDA MISSION
+DOCUMENTS USED AT MUTANDA MISSION

 OPEN AND READ THIS FILE FIRST before looking at other pdf files as it explains basic terms and how the contents of the files are divided: Key Overview: Mutanda & Wimbledon